 Once you have these four strategies in play, allow them time to take hold and monitor their progress.
 You can use Google to follow traffic and revenue gains, as well as Pinterest Analytics reports to track top and bottom performing Pins to adjust your content strategy accordingly.

 Got any other tips you think we should discuss or feature?
 Let us know in the comments section of this post.

-About the Author: Donna Antonijevic is a Social Media Manager at Minted, focusing on developing the consumer-side of creative content strategy and brand planning.
+About the Author: Donna Antonijevic is the former Social Media Manager at Minted, focusing on developing the consumer-side of creative content strategy and brand planning.
 She’s been lucky enough to work with the talented and innovative teams at OneMethod, Bensimon Byrne, and Anomaly, where she worked as a Community Manager and Social Media Strategist for three years developing and promoting campaigns for alcohol, confectionary, and CPGs products.
 Follow Donna’s personal musings on Instagram @mombike.

 READ MORE MINTED SOCIAL MEDIA ADVICE

 How to Build Your Creative Brand on Instagram

 Minted’s 7 Tips for Creating a Unique Artist Brand

 What Are the Best Social Media Platforms for You?